During the winter months, the Public Works Dispatch office is open 24-hours a day, reachable at

-The City’s residential sand and salt pile is located in the parking lot next to the Castle in Deering Oaks Park.
+The City’s residential sand and salt pile is located at Payson Park next to the ball field.
 This sand and salt pile is for residential use only, contractors are not allowed.
 Residents can take two 5-gallon pails at a time.

 - Commercial property owners are required to remove snow from the sidewalk abutting their property within 12 hours after snow has ceased to fall.